bio-tools/biotoolsDocs/events.rst

 **Workshop: bio.tools & EDAM @ 1st NEUBIAS taggathon (Sep 14-16 2016, Barcelona, ES)**

-The 1st NEUBIAS Taggathon  is hosted and supported by Universitat Pompeu Fabra.
-This taggathon is organized by the working group "Webtool" (WG4) of NEUBIAS, and will be in conjunction with the NEUBIAS training school .
-The aim of this taggathon is to bring-in pre-incubated ideas and elements of the webtool and to implement the tool on the fly.
-We also will merge previously collected data in http://biii.info.
-The bio.tools and EDAM projects will be represented to ensure coordination with ELIXIR.
+The 1st NEUBIAS Taggathon hosted and supported by Universitat Pompeu Fabra, organized by the working group “Webtool” (WG4) of NEUBIAS, and in conjunction with the NEUBIAS training school.
+The aim was to bring-in pre-incubated ideas and elements of the next biii.info/BISE webtool and to progress with its implementation.
+The presence of bio.tools and EDAM projects ensured coordination of NEUBIAS and EuroBioimaging registry and ontology developments with ELIXIR.

 http://eubias.org/NEUBIAS/?page_id=228